PotatoFi/potatofi.github.io/_posts/2022-02-13-nes-restoration.md

 ![IMG_3890.jpg](/assets/nes-restoration/IMG_3890.jpg)

-Next, I rigged up thisvery saferetrobrite system.
+Next, I rigged up this very safe retrobrite system.
 I filled a small Pyrex dish with 30 or 40-proof clear developer (e.g., high-percentage Hydrogen Peroxide) just enough to submerge the plastic part of the switches.
 I used a bit of tape to keep them standing up.
-Then, I filled the larger Pyrex dish with hot water, suspended it on four 2 Towns BrightCider cans, and placed my UV "Lizard Lamp" below everything.
+Then, I filled the larger Pyrex dish with hot water, suspended it on four [2 Towns cider](https://2townsciderhouse.com/) cans, and placed my UV "Lizard Lamp" below everything.
 I taped the lamp cord down to make sure it couldn't move on accident, and upset the water.
 There are some obvious safety issues here... so I don't recommend trying this at home.

 ![IMG_3893.jpg](/assets/nes-restoration/IMG_3893.jpg)